CHJ85/Stream-Assistant/README.md

 # Installation
 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).<br>
 2. Install the [script](https://github.com/CHJ85/Stream-Assistant/raw/main/main.user.js)

-# Ad blocking
-This script does not block in-house ads such as self-promotion.<br>
-And note that if an ad is not blocked, this script gives you numerous ways to fast forward.

 # Support
 If you're having technical issues or feature requests, please open an Issue.